avriiil/portfolio/0_FINAL_CAPSTONE_Identifying_Politiical_Misinformation/README.md

 After speaking to several people involved in misinformation and hate speech detection across a range of organisations, I decided to use my final Capstone Project of the Springboard Data Science Career Track to address some of these issues.
 With this project, I hope to contribute to the ongoing research in this field by looking specifically at the tools and processes necessary to detect political misinformation in Arabic-language tweets.

+## Notebook Structure
+The Jupyter notebooks follow the workflow as described below.
+Additionally, there are 3 auxiliary notebooks (starting with the prefix 99-...) that contain code that executes certain tasks I did not want to include in the main notebooks themselves.
+When code in these notebooks is essential to the functioning of one of the five main notebooks it will be mentioned in the corresponding notebook.

 ## The Dataset
 For this project, I make use of a dataset from Twitter’s [Transparency Center](https://transparency.twitter.com/en/reports/information-operations.html) consisting of 5,350 Twitter accounts (and all of their 36+ million tweets, 95 percent of which are in Arabic) that have been identified by Twitter as being part of state-linked Information Operations.